Marc786/opn-cantine/README.md

 `saving`, and the cart turns those scans away with a message on screen and a `scan_dropped` entry rather than swallowing them.

+A scan is never instant, and on the device the lookup has been seen to take a couple of seconds.
+Nothing on screen said so, which reads exactly like a missed scan and invites the operator to scan again.
+The screens now show a spinner and "Recherche du produit…" while a lookup is in flight.
+It is driven by a *count* of outstanding lookups, not a flag: a scanner fires faster than the network answers, so overlapping lookups are normal and a flag would hide the spinner when the first response landed rather than the last.

+`scan` and `scan_unknown` entries record `durationMs`, so the journal can tell a slow scan apart from one that never arrived.

 ### Cash payments

 Cash sales (`/cash`) use the same endpoint with the sentinel card `_cash_`.